 10. Being a sponge that constantly absorbs the moods of the people around you.
 Sometimes this gets to be so overwhelming that you want to be by yourself, just so you can feel only your own feelings.

-11. When you feel so exhausted after a busy day at work that you head straight home and lie down in a darkened, quiet room to calm your overactive senses.
+11. When you feel so exhausted after a busy day at work that you head straight home and lie down in a darkened, quiet room to calm your overactive senses (similar to introverts, although not all HSPs are introverted).

 12. When someone who is wearing very strong perfume walks into a room and you have to move away from them because the smell is overpowering to your ramped-up senses.